 There are several types of garage heaters including forced air, convection, and radiant garage heaters.
 Standard Heating & Air Conditioning sells and installs forced air Reznor heaters which work well for heating garages during Minnesota winters.
 This heater uses power-venting, which operates at a thermal efficiency of up to 82-83%.

 Things to Consider When Choosing a Garage Heater

 What Size is Best for Your Garage?

 These are the typical guidelines for most garage uses:

 - 3-car garage: 60,000 BTU

 Maintenance will vary, depending on the type of garage heater you install.
-Very little maintenance is required on the Reznor heaters.
+Very little maintenance is required on the Reznor heaters, however you should always: